 Afterward, head to one of the local wine bars for a rare selection of wines from Louisiana and across the world, or try any craft cocktails from bars around town.

 8. Ride your bike down the Lafitte Greenway.

 Who says you need to be lazy during a three-day weekend?
 Grab your bike, or rent a blue bike and bike down the Lafitte Greenway!
 This 2.6-mile bike path will get you from the French Quarter to City Park in no time.
 Can you ride all that way?
 Stop by (drink place) and grab yourself something frozen.

 Cross over to the other side of the Mississippi River, either by Algiers Ferry or car, and explore Algiers Point!
 Discover delicious places to eat, drink and shop while taking in the view of downtown New Orleans.

-New Orelans is a fun city no matter the holiday!
-Check out our guide on What to do during Labor Day, Mardi Gras, and Halloween!
+New Orleans is a fun city no matter the holiday!
+Check out our guide on What to do during Mardi Gras, Memorial Day, Fourth of July, Labor Day, Halloween and Christmas!
 If you need more ideas on where to spend a long weekend in the United States check out this post!

 10. Grab a Beer at Faubourg Brewing Co.